Spring Referendum Eyed for New Castle Firehouse Expansion Vote

 Several public information meetings that will review the cost and the scope of the project will be scheduled for residents before the vote.
 Nicolaysen said he hopes that the referendum can be scheduled for a Tuesday sometime this spring.

 During the Board of Commissioners December meeting, several details of the tentative plan were publicly revealed.
 The new wing would contain a drive-through facility that would house the larger trucks and additional equipment required to be carried by today’s fire departments.
-Trucks would enter the facility through Oak Lane and exit onto King Street, eliminating the need for trucks to back in when returning from a call.
+Trucks would enter the facility through Memorial Drive and exit onto King Street, eliminating the need for trucks to back in when returning from a call.

 The new space would also include room to accommodate the rescue truck, the ladder truck and a pumper and to include a special washer to decontaminate equipment.
 Equipment and an antique fire truck would be moved from the old Senter Street firehouse, to be housed in the current structure.